invider/collider.jam/README.md

 Try it out - the planet is going to accelerate on mouse click.

-So it is all as simple as that!
+The _jamming way_ is as simple as that!

 Just place the files in proper folders, follow naming conventions and